justjam2013/homebridge-virtual-accessories/README.md

 -   **Garage Door.** Allows you to create a virtual garage door.
 Generates a HomeKit notification when the accessory's state changes.
 CarPlay will display the Garage widget on the display when you approach your home.
 -   **Heater/Cooler.** Allows you to create a virtual thermostat/AC accessory.
 You can select heater only, cooler only, or heater + cooler combo.
 The heater/cooler temperature sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.
 -   **Humidifier/Dehumidifier.** Allows you to create a virtual humidifier/dehumidifier.
 You can select humidifier only, dehumidifier only, or humidifier + dehumidifier combo.
 The humidifier/dehumidifier humidity sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.
--   **Lightbulb.** Allows you to create virtual white (on/off and brightness) and white ambiance (on/off, brightness, and temperature) lightbulbs.
+-   **Lightbulb.** Allows you to create virtual white (on/off and brightness) and white ambiance (on/off, brightness, and color temperature) lightbulbs.
 In the Home app, this can be used as a dimmer switch.
 -   **Lock.** Allows you to create a virtual lock.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Security System.** Allows you to create a virtual security system.
+Generates a HomeKit notification when the accessory's state changes.
 -   **Speaker.** Allows you to create a virtual speaker.
 -   **Valve.** Allows you to create different types of virtual valves: generic, irrigation, shower head, or water faucet.
 -   **Window Covering.** Allows you to create virtual blinds and shades.